yoriiis/svg-chunk-webpack-plugin/README.md

 ## Installation

-The plugin is available as the `svg-chunk-webpack-plugin` package name on [npm](https://www.npmjs.com/package/svg-chunk-webpack-plugin) and [Github](https://github.com/yoriiis/svg-chunk-webpack-plugin).
+The plugin is available as a package with the name of `svg-chunk-webpack-plugin` on [npm](https://www.npmjs.com/package/svg-chunk-webpack-plugin) and [Github](https://github.com/yoriiis/svg-chunk-webpack-plugin).

 ```bash
 npm install svg-chunk-webpack-plugin --save-dev